Explaining the Historical Geomagnetic Storm of 10th May 2024 – The Day Earth Lit Up with Red Auroras

 Auroras were reported to be visible from several parts of Poland even last night (12th of May).
 However, there was only a faint glow in Wrocław last night.
 Some people spotted the lights close to Bielany Wrocław and updated on the Aurora App.
 The Northern Lights were visible even with a 2% viewing probability.

-The Baltic Coast always has the advantage of being in the upper part of the mid-latitudes, so it often gets the biggest piece of the cake.
+The Polish Baltic Coast always has the advantage of being in the upper part of the mid-latitudes.
+Hence, it often gets a good show in case of geomagnetic storms.

-There are many ifs and buts related to Space Weather, and several parameters must tick at the right moment to create crazy Auroras.
+There are many ifs and buts related to Space Weather, and several parameters must align for a good Aurora show.

 Several sunspots are blasting X-Class and M-Class flares left and right.
-Another promising X-Class flare was produced from Sunspot 3664 just yesterday.
+Just yesterday, another promising X-Class flare was produced from Sunspot 3664.

 So, Stay Alert!

-Although I live and work as a full-time tour guide, tour curator, and content marketer in Poland, Auroras hold a special place in my heart.
+I work as a full-time tour guide, tour curator, and content marketer in Poland, Auroras hold a special place in my heart.

 That’s because I began my guiding journey in Lapland, the true North and home of the Auroras.
-In Lapland, the dark skies almost every night from August to April are adorned with the magical colours of the Aurora Borealis.
+The dark skies in Lapland are adorned with the magical Aurora Borealis almost every night from August to April.

 I worked in Lapland as a creator and guide during the autumn and winter seasons preceding the pandemic era.

-Guiding aurora tours with some of the most talented aurora hunters and delving deeper into the specifics of Space Weather sparked a never-ending curiosity in me.
+Guiding aurora tours with talented aurora hunters and delving deeper into Space Weather sparked a never-ending curiosity in me.

 A passion that I’ve harboured and cherished over the years, regardless of my location.